 EU requirements

-As indicated in section I, the programme will be co-financed by Japan International Corporation Agency (JICA), and supported by non-reimbursable resources from the European Union Caribbean Investment Facility, and does not include local counterpart funds.
+As indicated in section I, the programme will be co-financed by Japan International Corporation Agency (JICA), and by non-reimbursable resources from the European Union Caribbean Investment Facility, and does not include local counterpart funds.
 The EU-CIF has some EU-CIF specific implementation requirements.
 These are as follows:

-Procurement: As indicated in section 2, the IDB Framework Agreement and associated Operational Guidelines (OP-562-3) indicate that, the procurement of works, goods, services and consultancy services for activities and contracts financed by funds received from the EC/EU shall be done in accordance with the Bank Policy for the procurement of Goods and Works (GN-2349-9), Bank Policy for the selection and contracting consultants (GN-2350-9), and the Bank Policy for use of country systems.
+Procurement: As indicated in section 2, the IDB Framework Agreement and associated Operational Guidelines (OP-562-3) indicate that, the procurement of works, goods, services and consultancy services for activities and contracts financed by funds received from the EU shall be done in accordance with the Bank Policy for the procurement of Goods and Works (GN-2349-9), Bank Policy for the selection and contracting consultants (GN-2350-9), and the Bank Policy for use of country systems.

-With the introduction of non-reimbursable resources from the European Union Caribbean Investment Facility to the Programme, the procurement of all works, goods, services and consultancy services for activities and contracts under the Programme (including resources from the JICA Loan) initiated after the signature of the respective non-reimbursable agreement between the Bank and the Borrower will also be in accordance with the EU-IDB Framework Agreement (GN-2610-2, ¶4.13 and ¶4.14).
+With the introduction of non-reimbursable resources from the European Union Caribbean Investment Facility to the Programme, the procurement of all works, goods, services and consultancy services for activities and contracts under the Programme (including both resources from the JICA Loan and from IDB Loan) initiated after the signature of the respective non-reimbursable agreement between the Bank and the Borrower will also be in accordance with the EU-IDB Framework Agreement (GN-2610-2, ¶4.13 and ¶4.14).
 This determines that: (i) all procurement processes under the programme will be open to suppliers, consultants, contractors and service providers from IDB member countries and, also, from countries recognized by the European Union as eligible (countries included in the list published by the EU as an annex to the “Practical Guide to Contract.
 Procedures for EU External Actions”); and (ii) the borrower or beneficiary shall retain relevant documentation during project implementation for a period of at least five years from the last disbursement date.
 Additionally, the Bank Policy for use of country systems, as may be amended from time to time applies.
 The Procurement Plan includes details on procurement for the first 18 months of execution.
 Activities may be amended accordingly, by agreement between the EA and the Bank.
 The EA will update the Procurement Plan at least once every 12 months.

-This kind of eligibility also applies to the Bank’s own resources when used together with EU funds.
+This kind of eligibility also applies to the JICA and Bank own resources when used together with EU funds.
 This is an exception to the Bank’s procurement policies that has already been approved by the Bank and agreed by JICA.

 Other EU-CIF specific implementation requirements include: